sage-code/eve/manual/overview.md

 **clone:**

-To make a clone/copy underline value from a reference you must use symbol "::" (clone).
+To make a clone/copy underline value from a reference you must use _clone_ keyword.

 **Syntax:**
 ```